Political Science

 Credits 3

-A course of study concerning the organization of the United States government in regard to various branches at federal and state levels.
+A course of study concerning the organization of the United States government about various branches at federal and state levels.

 PS 253: OU Law and Politics Blog